fglmtt/admin/lectures/7-booting-and-system-management-daemons-lab.md

 #### 2.1.1.
 Assignment 1

-Create a service unite file called `cpu-logger.service`.
+Create a service unit file called `cpu-logger.service`.
 Check that `systemd` has installed it with the following command

 ```shell
 $ systemctl --user list-unit-files --type=service | grep cpu-logger